ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 ## Uniswap

-Technically speaking [Uniswap](https://uniswap.io/) is not an oracle, because the information comes from on-chain sources.
+Technically speaking [Uniswap](https://uniswap.io/) is not an oracle, because the information comes from onchain sources.
 However, Uniswap pools do provide [quotes that give the relative costs of assets](https://docs.uniswap.org/protocol/concepts/V3-overview/oracle).

 ::: warning